JonasToth/HighIntegrityTooling/README.md

 ### 18.2 Threads
 ####  18.2.1 Use high_integrity::thread in place of std::thread
+- check all decl if its a std::thread?

 ####  18.2.2 Synchronize access to data shared between threads using a single lock
+- static analysis

 ####  18.2.3 Do not share volatile data between threads
+- forbid volatile in general? :D

 ####  18.2.4 Use std::call_once rather than the Double-Checked Locking pattern

 ### 18.3 Mutual Exclusion
 ####  18.3.1 Within the scope of a lock, ensure that no static path results in a lock of the same mutex
+- static analysis

 ####  18.3.2 Ensure that order of nesting of locks in a project forms a DAG
+- static analysis possible?

 ####  18.3.3 Do not use std::recursive_mutex
+- ez

 ####  18.3.4 Only use std::unique_lock when std::lock_guard cannot be used
+- maybe one step can be std::lock_guard could be warned always

 ####  18.3.5 Do not access the members of std::mutex directly
+- ez?

 ####  18.3.6 Do not use relaxed atomics

 ### 18.4 Condition Variables